Creative Commons: Tangopaso

 The first time I tried cutting into this cheese, I noticed a stick in the middle of it.
 It looked like a cheese Popsicle.
 It turned out to be a straw and not a stick and is used to help the cheese form during the aging process.

 This log-shaped goat cheese is from an area in France called the Touraine in the Loire Valley.
 It is said to have been invented during Arab invasions in the Carolingian period (8th and 9th centuries), when goat breeding was first introduced in the Touraine region.

 What makes this cheese unique is that it is an aged goat milk cheese or chevre.
-Most of us are more familiar with fresh goat milk cheese logs that are soft and spreadible but the French prefer this older type of aged chevre.
+Most of us are more familiar with fresh goat milk cheese logs that are soft and spreadable but this version is a bit harder and less spreadable because of its aging.

 With the aging comes more complex flavors that can be rather pronounced.
 The cheese has a walnut aroma and a slightly salty but nutty taste.
 Sainte Maure can sometimes be runny around the edges and will have a nutty but slightly tart flavor.